Third Grade Curriculum

 In the Third Grade, students apply their knowledge in desktop publishing, graphics, multimedia, and word-processing to projects related to their classroom studies.
 Students continue to type by touch and learn basic Internet research.

 Vocabulary and grammar is stressed.
 A small notebook is kept so that all their French work is in one place.
-In addition to grammar and vocabulary, students learns songs, perform in French for our assemblies, and develop the correct pronunciation of the language.
+In addition to grammar and vocabulary, students learns songs, perform in French for an Assembly, and develop the correct pronunciation of the language.